We Found the Best Air Fryer (So Now You Can Buy One with Confidence)

 Have you been eyeing up air fryer recipes lately?
-Wondering which one to buy?
-Our Test Kitchen tried all the top brands and found the best air fryer out there.
-Now you know which one to add to your list.
+Wondering which model to buy?
+Our Test Kitchen tried all the top brands and found the best air fryer out there so you'll know which one to add to your list.

 The latest gadget to capture our Test Kitchen’s attention (and the attention of home cooks everywhere) is the air fryer.
 A small appliance that can give snacks like french fries and egg rolls that crisp texture without the fat and mess of frying?
 Sign us up!
 But like all new gear, it’s hard to know if you’re getting the best option out there.
 Unlike basics like pots and pans, there are a lot of unknowns with new tools.